RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

   - Legal status of an illusory promise
     - Recognised general principle
       - Placer Developments Ltd v Commonwealth (1969) 121 CLR 353, 356 (Kitto J):
-        - ‘Wherever words which by themselves constitute a promise are accompanied by words showing that the promisor is to have a discretion or option as to whether he will carry out that which purports to be the promise, the result is that there is no contract on which an action can be brought at all.’
+        - 'Wherever words which by themselves constitute a promise are accompanied by words showing that the promisor is to have a discretion or option as to whether he will carry out that which purports to be the promise, the result is that there is no contract on which an action can be brought at all.'
     - There are two ways of conceptualising this:
       - No consideration: an illusory promise is no promise at all (recall Australian Woollen Mills case).
       - Incomplete contract: an essential term has been left to be determined by one party.
   - Placer Developments Ltd v Commonwealth (1969) 121 CLR 353
-    - Clause 14 of the Agreement stated that if customs duty had to be paid on the imported products and not remitted, “the Commonwealth will pay to the Timber Company a subsidy upon the exportation of these products from the Territory ... of an amount or at a rate determined by the Commonwealth from time to time but the amount of subsidy paid shall not exceed the amount of customs duty paid and not remitted”
+    - Clause 14 of the Agreement stated that if customs duty had to be paid on the imported products and not remitted, "the Commonwealth will pay to the Timber Company a subsidy upon the exportation of these products from the Territory ... of an amount or at a rate determined by the Commonwealth from time to time but the amount of subsidy paid shall not exceed the amount of customs duty paid and not remitted"
     - Kitto J held:
-      - In this case (with specific reference to clause 14), the Commonwealth’s promise to pay an unspecified sum of money was illusory, since the Commonwealth was expressly given a discretion to determine the amount to be paid.
+      - In this case (with specific reference to clause 14), the Commonwealth's promise to pay an unspecified sum of money was illusory, since the Commonwealth was expressly given a discretion to determine the amount to be paid.
       - A promise to pay a governmental subsidy is meaningless in the absence of a specification of some amount or some basis of calculation.
         - That promise carries no implication that at least a reasonable subsidy shall be paid, for there is no general standard of reasonableness with respect to the quantum of a subsidy.
   - A term will not be illusory where: